 OFF-LIMITS, PRACTICE AND COMPETITION:

-ON-SITE REGISTRATION AND PRETOURNAMENT MEETING: Both contestants comprising a team must register in person at the FLW College Fishing mobile headquarters located at the designated tournament launch site at least one hour prior to takeoff.
+ON-SITE REGISTRATION AND PRETOURNAMENT MEETING: QUALIFYING EVENTS – Both contestants comprising a team must register in person at the FLW College Fishing mobile headquarters located at the designated tournament launch site at least one hour prior to takeoff.
 A pretournament meeting will take place 30 minutes prior to takeoff.
-The takeoff time, designated tournament launch site and tournament boundaries will be provided in a confirmation e-mail at least 12 days prior to each tournament.
+The takeoff time, designated tournament launch site and tournament boundaries will be provided in a confirmation e-mail at least 19 days prior to each tournament.

 SAFETY: Safe boating must be observed at all times.
 Each contestant is required to wear a fastened U.S. Coast Guard-approved personal flotation device anytime the combustion engine is in operation from takeoff until weigh-in each day of the tournament.
 All boats must be equipped with an emergency ignition-shutoff device that must be securely attached to the driver’s body whenever the combustion engine is in operation.
 A driver must be seated behind the steering wheel and in full control of the boat whenever the combustion engine is in operation and in gear.
 At the discretion of the tournament director, tournament days may be shortened, postponed or canceled due to unsafe weather or water conditions.
+Competitors may leave their boat and seek shelter in bad weather or when danger is eminent.
 Violation of this rule may result in disqualification.

 SPORTSMANSHIP: All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FLW, FLW’s sponsors, the school the team is representing, the sport of fishing and FLW’s efforts to promote the sport.
 Conduct not complying with these standards includes, but is not limited to, the following: